GPUOpen-Tools/radeon_gpu_profiler/docs/source/Settings.rst

 operations for the bottom graph within the Wavefront occupancy view.

-The **Instruction timing** section refers to keystrokes to change API PSO and event selection, toggle line numbers, and jump to a specific instruction
+The **Instruction timing** section refers to keystrokes to change API PSO, event and export selection, toggle line numbers, and jump to a specific instruction.

 The **Global navigation** section refers to keystrokes that aid user navigation, and are always detected regardless of which pane is visible.